wildlyinaccurate/plait/README.md

 In Plait, an app is composed of one or more encapsulated components.
 A component is made up of 3 functions: `init`, which provides the component's initial state; `view`, which renders the component at a given state and attaches actions to the UI elements; and `update`, which modifies the component's state based on actions dispatched from the UI.

-Component state is implemented as an immutable Map.
+Component state is implemented as an immutable map.
 Behind the scenes, the state is contained & managed by [redux](https://github.com/rackt/redux).
 A component's `update` function is just a Redux [reducer](http://rackt.org/redux/docs/basics/Reducers.html).

 Components views are written in [virtual-hyperscript](https://github.com/Matt-Esch/virtual-dom/blob/master/virtual-hyperscript/README.md) and rendered by [virtual-dom](https://github.com/Matt-Esch/virtual-dom).
 DOM events are transparently handled by [dom-delegator](https://github.com/Raynos/dom-delegator).